Site icon San Francisco Senior Beat

 Kalisch, 78, struggled with alcoholism for many years.
 She quit in 2005 and is now certified to help others through mind-body healing and motivational enhancement techniques used to address trauma and addiction.

-Kevagne Kalisch said it took a hospital stay to solidify her determination to stop drinking.
+Kevagne Kalisch said it took a hospital visit to solidify her determination to stop drinking.
 (Photos by Colin Campbell)

-Her first attempt at recovery was in her 30s when she began attending Alcoholics Anonymous meetings.
+Her first attempt at recovery was in her 20s when she began attending Alcoholics Anonymous meetings.
 “I did the 12 steps and I was proud!” she said.
-But she never actually stopped drinking.
-There followed 30 years of drinking, taking painkillers like codeine, and menial jobs: insurance salesperson, probation officer, food server, English teacher, social worker, and summer camp drama coach.
+She stopped drinking for two years, but there followed 30 years of drinking, taking painkillers like codeine, and an assortment of jobs: insurance salesperson, probation officer, food server, English teacher, social worker, and summer camp drama coach.

 “As time went on, because of my addictions, I got all kinds of jobs according to the state of mind I was in,” she said, notwithstanding an undergraduate degree in theatre arts.